royalgarter/feathernote/docs/blueprint.md

 - Reminder Notifications: Set reminders for notes that trigger push notifications via a service worker.
 - Minimalist UI: Clean, distraction-free writing environment focused on content.
 - S3 Sync: Allow the user to input S3 credentials to sync to an S3 bucket.
+- S3 Pre-signed URL Sharing: Allow the user to generate a pre-signed URL for a note, which can be shared with others.
+The URL will be valid for 7 days and will allow anyone with the link to download the note content.

 ## Future Features